thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 Here we see that most of them follow the same price trends, but there seem to be differentiating the most in the most recent years.

-Another question might arise, if there are some different price trends when looking at the type of property: **Apartment**, **Ples/semi house** and **Private house**.
+Another question might arise, if there are some different price trends when looking at the type of property: **Apartment**, **Plexi/Semi house** and **Private house**.
 I wouldn't have called it, but all the trends seem to be following the same path.

 <iframe src="{{page.price_trend_prop_type_bokeh}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

-##

-Kúkur og piss:
+Now again looking at Iceland as a whole, we see what regions are the most expensive, both in regards of purchase price of property and the $m^2$ price.
+By hovering ower the graph with your cursor, your able to gain more informations per region!

 <iframe src="{{page.avg_price_choro}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

-Meiri kúkur og piss:
 <iframe src="{{page.avg_price_per_m2_choro}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

+**It's apparent that*:* The capital region is both the most expensive via purcahse price and the $m^2$ price.
+Also, true for other regions, the graphs do not change, meaning both pruchase price and $m^2$ price are similar per region.

+### Zooming in: The Capital Region of Iceland
+Most people live in Reykjavík or close by municipalities.
+Therefor, the most interesting thing to investigate would be via postal code, that is, the postal codes that are associated with "The Caoital Region of Iceland".

 Flott mynd 1: